 However, students have voiced that to deny the reach of the CCP is to inherently dismiss the lived experiences of all those suffering under the CCP regime and to stand in opposition to the fight of Hong Kongers.

-In reflecting on what solidarity means to him, Chong highlighted that students do not have to be directly suffering under tyrannical rule to take a stand against it.
+In reflecting on what solidarity means to him, the anonymous rally organizer highlighted that students do not have to be directly suffering under tyrannical rule to take a stand against it.

 Serena Chow can be reached at firstname.lastname@example.org.